 To help you find more software for editing videos, we’ve rounded up the best alternatives to Adobe Premiere Pro.

-Premiere Pro vs Lightworks: How to choose the best video editing software for you
+Adobe Premiere Pro vs Lightworks: How to choose

-When you compare which is best, Adobe Premiere Pro vs Lightworks, your choice will really come down to your skill level and experience, budget, and what videos you want to produce.
+When you compare Adobe Premiere Pro vs Lightworks, your choice will really come down to your skill level and experience, budget, and what kind of videos you want to produce.

-Both apps are great for intermediate and experienced editors, although you’ll need to pay to access pro tools.
+Both apps are great for intermediate and experienced editors, although you’ll need to pay to access the professional tools.
 It’s not that Premiere Pro isn’t simple for novices, but that it’s so packed with features that it takes slightly longer to get started compared to the very beginner-friendly Lightworks.

 Budget-wise, Lightworks’ free version is a basic video editor and a great entry-point into cutting movies.
 If you don’t demand HD exports, you’ll likely never need to upgrade.
 Adobe Premiere Pro is premium software the delivers outstanding results.
 But a Creative Cloud subscription can be expensive, in the long-run, if you’re not going to use it that often, or the video resolution doesn’t matter.